slarse/slarse.github.io/content/blog/Programming/java_optional.md

 know what `Optional` is, that is).

 The `ofNullable` method is great for wrapping existing methods that may return null.
-For example, assuming that we have a the `Map<Integer, String> map` field from earlier, we can wrap its `get` method in our own `getOptional`.
+For example, assuming that we have the `Map<Integer, String> map` field from earlier, we can wrap its `get` method in our own `getOptional`.

 ```java